Have you found the creativity formula?

 I didn’t dare turn to see the look on his face.
 I was wallowing in victimhood.
 It was simultaneously delicious and sickening, like having eaten a third cookie.

-I had no idea how effective the design and execution of my daily life and work were in ensuring I was as distant from my creativity, abundance, joy, and flow as possible.
+I had no idea how effective the design and execution of my daily life and work were in ensuring I was as distant from my creativity formula, abundance, joy, and flow as possible.
 Oddly, going there—a life of ease—required more than awareness and a balcony perspective.

 It required courage.